Self Reliance (political party): 2014 parliamentary elections and faction

 The party did not join the coalition that supports 14 April 2016 installed Groysman Government.

-From Autumn 2015 until June 2016, party members were engaged in talks on an attempt to form a political party around then Governor of Odessa Oblast Mikheil Saakashvili with members of the parliamentary group Interfactional Union "Eurooptimists", Democratic Alliance and possibly Self Reliance until this projection collapsed in June 2016.
+From Autumn 2015 until June 2016, party members were engaged in talks on an attempt to form a political party around then Governor of Odesa Oblast Mikheil Saakashvili with members of the parliamentary group Interfactional Union "Eurooptimists", Democratic Alliance and possibly Self Reliance until this projection collapsed in June 2016.

 2019 and 2020 elections

-Self Reliance announced on 3 October 2018, that party leader Andriy Sadovyi would be their candidate in the 2019 Ukrainian presidential election.
+Self Reliance announced on 3 October 2018 that party leader Andriy Sadovyi would be their candidate in the 2019 Ukrainian presidential election.
 He indeed became a candidate in the election from 8 January until 1 March 2019, when he decided to withdraw to support the candidacy of Anatoliy Hrytsenko.
-In these election Hrytsenko did not proceed to the second round of the election; in the first round he placed fifth with 6.91% of the votes.
+In these elections, Hrytsenko did not proceed to the second round of the election; in the first round, he placed fifth with 6.91% of the votes.

-In April and May 2019 7 members of the party's parliamentary faction left the party but remained in the Self Reliance faction.
+In April and May 2019, seven members of the party's parliamentary faction left the party but remained in the Self Reliance faction.